 Palliative care medicine treats the whole person, aiming to meet the physical, emotional and spiritual needs of the patient and family.

-Director Toby Campbell, MD, explains the difference between palliative care and hospice care.
+Director Toby Campbell, MD, talks about palliative care.

 - Reducing symptoms cause by both disease and its therapy

 - Supporting patients and families at times of illness, transition and loss